 Next time you’re having an argument with a family member, friend, or co-worker be aware of what your body does.
-You may notice rapid breathing, a tight jaw/belly/buttock, you can’t poop, shoulders may go up, neck starts to hurt, your throat gets tight, a headache begins, your body becomes warm. . . all of these are fascial restrictions.
+You may notice rapid breathing, a tight jaw/belly/buttock, you can’t poop, shoulders may go up, the neck starts to hurt, your throat gets tight, a headache begins, your body becomes warm. . . all of these are fascial restrictions.

 What’s Happening?
 Your thoughts are sending messages to your cells that something is very wrong.
-The fascia is part of your cells membrane and so the connective tissue/fascia starts to tighten up.
-Muscles which are made of fascia lock up.
+The fascia is part of your cell membrane and so the connective tissue/fascia starts to tighten up.
+Muscles that are made of fascia lock up.
 The environment of your cells, muscles, has now changed from loose and peaceful which is how you felt a few seconds ago, to a hostile environment also called the fight/flight/freeze response.

 The 3 Things that Help my Body Decrease Pain in the Midst of Emotional or Relationship Problems:

 - Quiet the mind – I Excuse myself and just say, “I’ll be back in a few minutes when I am calmer”.
 Sit in silence and take deep breaths for 5 minutes or more to allow my mind to stop figuring things out.
-If you want to be in a place of peace, you must create the peace.
-For me it’s just sitting quietly and being with God.
+If you want to be in a place of peace, you must create peace.
+For me, it’s just sitting quietly and being with God.
 I wish I had known this when I was raising three kids!

-- Don’t take anything personally – The other person’s words and actions are causing me physical, emotional and spiritual pain because I’m allowing it.
+- Don’t take anything personally – The other person’s words and actions are causing me physical, emotional, and spiritual pain because I’m allowing it.
 I don’t allow it anymore.
 A book that I love that taught me this is, The Four Agreements, by Miguel Ruiz.